RWS/studio-api-docs/apiconcepts/filetypesupport/opening_the_file_for_parsing.md

 ```
 ***

-The document properties member provides access to important information on the bilingual (i.e. not the native) file, e.g. the source and target language, the source segment count, the path to which the document was last saved, etc.
-The output member handles the output to the bilingual document.
-Through this member you will later determine the paragraphs, segment pairs, etc. that are written to the bilingual file.
+The ```DocumentProperties``` member provides access to information about the bilingual file, such as source and target language, source segment count, and save path.
+The ```Output``` member handles output to the bilingual document and determines paragraphs, segment pairs, and other content written to the bilingual file.

-Parse the File
+## Parse the File
---

-Add the following member, which takes care of the actual file parsing operation.
-Note that no actual file content is parsed for the moment.
-We will implement the logic for parsing the file content later by adding helper functions to our parser component.
+Add the following member, which handles the actual file parsing operation.
+File content parsing is deferred to helper functions added later:

 # [C#](#tab/tabid-7)
 ```cs